bmbenson/bmbenson.github.io/game-of-life/index.md

 Whoa, this means for every iteration we execute, we have drawn the board about ***25*** times! **Most** of these will be draws that were already present, so wouldn’t it be nice if we only drew the board when we need to??

-The naive approach might be to only do draw_board with the FixedUpdate schedule after we call update_board on, but there are a few issues with that approach:
+The naive approach might be to only do `draw_board` with the `FixedUpdate` schedule after we call `update_board` on, but there are a few issues with that approach:
-1. update_board only executes when the game is running, so if we were paused, we would only see the results of mouse clicks after the game is resumed.
+1. `update_board` only executes when the game is running, so if we were paused, we would only see the results of mouse clicks after the game is resumed.
-1. Due to the fixed update nature of update_board, our clicks to the screen will be delayed until up to 1/2 sec after we click.
+1. Due to the fixed update nature of `update_board`, our clicks to the screen will be delayed until up to 1/2 sec after we click.
 This would make the user-input feel sluggish.

 Luckily Bevy includes an Event feature specifically for this — We’ll add various event types to represent which areas need to be redrawn, then we can fire off a redraw event from the mouse, keyboard, or fixed rate update_board functions.